danielyanghansen/danielyanghansen/README.md

 ### Hi there 👋
 I am Daniel Yang Hansen (he/him):
 - 🎓3rd year Computer Science at NTNU, Trondheim
-- 💼Former summer intern at:
+- 💼Formerly employed as:
-  - Norsk Helsenett
+  - Summer Intern at Norsk Helsenett
+  - Database Architect at DNV GL

+λ I'm a big fan of functional programming

  ## 🚀 Technologies I've worked with: